MicrosoftDocs/win32/desktop-src/CoreAudio/stream-routing.md

 ---
-Description: 'Stream routing is the ability of a media application to switch streams between devices with minimal interruption to the playback or the capture session.' ms.assetid: '718CBEB9-A7A0-4898-81B7-CBD76AFA3A06'
+Description: Stream routing is the ability of a media application to switch streams between devices with minimal interruption to the playback or the capture session. ms.assetid: 718CBEB9-A7A0-4898-81B7-CBD76AFA3A06
 title: Stream Routing
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Stream Routing